oubino/locpix_points/README.rst

 This repository then does the following:
     - Initialise a project directory
     - Preprocess
-    - Annotate each fov or localisation
+    - Annotate each fov or localisation (optional)
-    - Feature extraction
+    - Feature extraction for each cluster
     - Process for Pytorch geometric
     - Train
     - Evaluate